AlexandruDodita/ZombieTD/documentation_guide.md

 Contains the `UIManager` class, responsible for managing UI interactions, scene transitions, and dialogs.

 ### Class `UIManager` - General Scope
 Hides and shows different UI scenes (start menu, game over menu, main game UI), handles button clicks for starting/restarting the game, toggling the sidebar, selecting towers for placement, and managing the upgrade/sell dialog for defenses.
+Also provides audio control through a mute button.

 *   **`UIManager.constructor(game)` - Scope:**
     *   Stores a reference to the main `game` object.